Which tax forms does OnPay file?

 South Carolina Department of Labor, Licensing, and Regulation (unemployment insurance assistance): (803)-896-4300

-**If you have liabilities or employees for more than one state please follow the instructions found in the knowledge base for each state.**
+**If you have liabilities or employees for more than one state please follow the instructions found in the knowledge base for each state.
+If you need help with the math, try our free South Carolina payroll calculator.**